percona/pmm/source/qan-top-ten.rst

 `Query Detail Section <pmm.qan.query.selecting>`_
 --------------------------------------------------------------------------------

-In addition to the metrics in the :ref:`query metrics summary table <Query-Metrics-Summary-Table>`, :program:`QAN` displays more information about the query itself below the table.
+In addition to the metrics in the query metrics summary table, QAN displays more information about the query itself below the table.

 .. figure:: .res/graphics/png/qan.query.1.png